hahahawu/VCSum/README.md

 ## Data Structure

+The files started with `long_` contain the overall meeting summaries, and the files started with `short_` contains the segmentation meeting summaries and corresponding headlines.

+We put all meeting transcripts in `overall_context.txt` and all highlight annotations in `overall_highlights.txt`.
+All files share the `id` and `av_num` values.

 The `long/short_train/dev/text.txt` files contain the annotations of topic segmentation, headlines, segmentation summary and overall meeting summary.
 The keys in the `dict` are: